-To enter free text in your experiment, choose a Text paragraph type
+To enter free text in your experiment, choose a Text paragraph section type.

-After adding the section click on the edit icon in the section header to open a text editor.
+Once the section has been added, click on the Edit icon in the section header to open a text editor.
 An intuitive text editor will open that allows you to enter free text and offers the following basic functionality (find a more detailed description of all functionalities of the text editor here)

 - Text formatting - bold, italic, underline, superscript and subscript

-- Text import - import from Word either with or without mark-up
+- Text import - import from Word with or without mark-up

 - Text Styling - font type, size and color of text